stflp/JewelryShop/README.md

 ```
 Clone the repository
 Open pgAdmin 4
-Import the 'jewelryDB' database file
+Import the 'jewelryDB' database file found in the Jewelry Shop subfolder
-Update the PostgreSQL connection strings to point to your PostgreSQL server.
+Update the PostgreSQL connection strings to point to your PostgreSQL server
 ```

 Now all that's left is to build and run the application.
 Enjoy!